n8upham/n8upham.github.io/_posts/2015-08-04-New-article-in-JMamm.markdown

 ---
 layout: post
-title: "New species of soft-haired mouse from the temperate Valdivian rainforest"
+title: "New species from the temperate Valdivian rainforest, Chile"
 date: 2015-08-04
 sitemap:
   lastmod: 2015-08-04